Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: Including retardation

 Adding all 12 contributions, the interaction energy is obtained by performing the integral \cite{Power1957}

 Let us now see how Eq.~(\ref{eq:E4_full}) can be simplified by following the same approach as for the instantaneous approximation, now with

+Equation~(\ref{eq:Hprime_timedep}) is the imaginary-time interaction-picture version of the dipole Hamiltonian.
+The parameter $\tau$ is not an external time-dependent perturbation; it is the auxiliary Euclidean time generated by the unperturbed Hamiltonian and is introduced to rewrite the energy denominators as time-ordered correlators.
 Since $\hat{H}'$ is a sum of two terms, by distribution one would have to calculate 16 expectation values and then sum them.
 Some vanish and others give rise to self-energies; only 6 of those terms depend on the distance between atoms.
 Each term is a product of four dipole moment and electric field operators.
 Wick's theorem allows us to separate the expectation value into a sum of products of contractions.
 These contractions involve two operators acting in the same space.
 The 6 expectation values that depend on the interatomic distance have 2 possible contractions.
 In total, there are 12 terms contributing to the interaction, all equal.
 An example is

 From now on, $\langle \hat{\mathcal{O}} \rangle = \langle 0|\mathrm{T}[\hat{\mathcal{O}}]|0 \rangle$ denotes the time-ordered vacuum expectation value.
 Using the definition of the dipole moment operator $\hat{\mathbf{d}}_\alpha = q\hat{\mathbf{r}}_\alpha$ [cf.~Eq.~(\ref{eq:r_operator})] and its time evolution, we obtain